Directional tests in Gaussian graphical models: Introduction

 Directional inference on a vector-valued parameter of interest was introduced by \cite{Fraser.Massam:1985} in nonnormal linear regression models and then generalized in \cite{skovgaard1988}.
 Substantial progress from both a methodological and computational perspective was made by \cite{dav14}, where the computation of the directional $p$-value by one-dimensional numerical integration proved especially accurate in several settings.
-The procedure was extended from linear exponential families to nonlinear parameters of interest in general continuous models by \cite{fraser16}.
+The procedure was extended from linear exponential families to nonlinear parameters of interest in general continuous models by \citet{fraser16}.
 Besides its accuracy, the directional approach was found to coincide with exact results in several classical situations \citep{Mccor19}.

-In this paper we show how to employ directional tests for covariance selection in Gaussian graphical models. \citet[Section 5.3]{dav14} derived the directional $p$-value in the special case of testing the saturated model, which is computationally much simpler.
-We generalize this to situations where some previous information on the relationships among variables is available.
-Simulation studies confirm the exceptional performance of the directional approach, even in high-dimensional scenarios where the number of nodes is of the same order of magnitude as the sample size; the likelihood ratio statistic and its higher-order modifications \citep{Skovgaard:2001} break down in these settings.

-Section \ref{sec:background} reviews directional inference in exponential family models.
-Section \ref{sec:GM} sets the notation to deal with Gaussian graphs and derives the steps to carry out covariance selection based on directional $p$-values.
+Section \ref{sec:background} reviews the technique of directional inference for exponential family models. {Section \ref{sec:GM} presents the new directional testing method for covariance selection; this involves proving the exactness of the saddlepoint approximation for decomposable Gaussian graphical models in chordal graphs and developing specific notation also valid in the non-chordal case.
+A number of computational innovations can then be found in Section \ref{sec:com}.
 Simulation results comparing the accuracy of the various methods are shown in Section \ref{sec:sim}, while Section \ref{sec:app} reports applications to data from a veterinary trial and from a microarray study of altered gene expression in acute lymphocytic leukemia.
-Comments and final remarks can be found in Section \ref{sec:disc}.
+Comments and final remarks are made in Section \ref{sec:disc}.